-- 11. Following the instructions in Introduction to Spectrophotometry, measure the absorbance of TZ standards #1-5 at 430 nm.
+- 10. Following the instructions in Introduction to Spectrophotometry, measure the absorbance of TZ standards #1-5 at 430 nm.
 Record the absorbance readings in your notebook.
-This data will be used to create a Beer's Law plot. - 12.
-Obtain a TZ solution with unknown concentration from the TA.
+This data will be used to create a Beer's Law plot. - 11.
+Your TA will assign you a TZ solution of unknown concentration.
 Record the identity of the unknown in your notebook.

+Obtain enough TZ solution to fill a cuvette.
 Measure and record the absorbance reading of the unknown at 430 nm.

-► Save your 10 samples and your buffer for Part II!
+Save your 10 samples and your buffer for Part II!